30+ Best Gifts For New Mums – AKA Your New Parent Gift Guide

 Let her know you see her and love her for who is is now and who she will be soon (a cool mum).
 This cap really is a win-win, as you're also gifting her the ability to ride out that unwashed hair a little longer in the early days when showering sometimes feels like an impossible task.

-Keep changing essentials neat, tidy, and within reach with yet still chic this versatile nappy caddy.
-Featuring multiple compartments and a removable divider, it’s perfect for storing nappies, wipes, and creams at home while blending in with stylist interiors.
+Keep changing essentials neat, tidy, and within reach with this versatile and aesthetically-pleasing nappy caddy.
+With multiple compartments and a removable divider, it’s perfect for storing nappies, wipes and creams (plus snacks, drinks and the TV remote for mum).

 Want your new mum gifts to stand out from the pack?
 Here are a few extra ideas of gifts for new mums that might not be the first thing that spring to mind, but will be gladly and gratefully received.
 From a stylish changing bag to bath soak that'll help her recovery post-birth.